The answers to all your burning questions.

 Most clients are never ready for development when they come to us.
 It’s important that we take the time upfront to help you determine the right thing to build and a responsible budget for your project.
 Learn more about our pre-project consulting process.

-If new software – we’ll work with you through our pre-project consulting process to size up your project and then move forward with a Research, Design & Planning engagement.
-After RDP, we’ll begin development of your software.
+If new software – we’ll work with you through our pre-project consulting process to size up your project and then move forward with a Discovery, Design & Planning engagement.
+After DDP, we’ll begin development of your software.
 You’ll be involved every step of the way.

 Read more here about our process.

 Yes, we are always evaluating new projects.
 The pre-project consulting process takes ~2 weeks.
-Our Research, Design & Planning phase takes 4-6 weeks.
+Our Discovery, Design & Planning phase takes 4-6 weeks.
 Development begins after that.

 The typical size for each project team is 2-3 developers.
 Each project team is supported by UI/UX designers, software testers, managers, and cloud engineers.
 With each development team sharing support resources, we’re able to reduce project costs for clients.
 We’re also able to make developers more efficient by ensuring they spend their time writing production-level code, not messing with other tasks.